 Include your blog on your resume if…

-- The overall presentation, formatting, theme (just the way it looks in general) comes off as professional and polished, even if someone were to not read a single word.
-If you started up the blog a year ago and still haven’t gotten around to branding it, you might want to think twice.
-The first impression just based on looks alone is a very important one (shallow, I know!).
+- The overall presentation, formatting, and theme (just the way it looks in general) come off as professional and polished, even if someone were to not read a single word.
+If you commenced your blog last year and haven’t gotten around to branding, you should reconsider.
+The initial outward appearance is a critical first impression (I know it’s shallow!).

-- The content is mostly geared towards a topic or theme (vs. personal) and you are knowledgeable in the area.
+- The content you create is mostly informational and based on a topic or theme that you are knowledgeable about.

 - It makes you a stronger candidate for the job you are applying for.
-If your blog is related to the job you are applying for (and meets the other criteria above) it will likely make you a stronger candidate.
+A blog tailored to the job you want will likely increase your chances of being offered that position.

 Leave your blog off your resume if…

-- It’s about a topic that would not be considered appropriate for work (enough said).
+- It’s about a topic that is not appropriate for work (enough said).